 The Dragon's Fireball

-Thousands of years ago, legend had a story of the dragon and the fire.
+Thousands of years ago, legend has a story of the dragon and the fire.
 In the Chinese culture, the dragon is a symbol of a strong and powerful animal.
 It 'puffs' out fireballs after fireballs.

 The Emperor at that time, having tasted all the good things in the world, leaves the people wondering: Hmmm...
 The Emperor seems to have tasted and have everything in the world.
 What gift should we give him this time people?

 At that time, there is a big red powerful dragon living near by.
-Not long after, the dragon turns old and dies.
+As the dragon is getting older and older, it gradually dies off.
 Right at that moment when dragon is about to die, it puffs out its greatest most powerful ball of fire of all.
-An at that exact moment, the people there have an idea and they courageously go and catch that ball of fire.
+And at that exact moment, the people there have an idea and they courageously go and catch that ball of fire.

 This last most powerful fireball of all is then represented as the dragon fruit, aka The Dragon's Great Ball of Fire.
 The people then give this gift to The Emperor with the hope that he will be strong, powerful, and live long just like the mighty dragon.

 Going Back to the Modern Age